The problem with D&D 5e

 This is what frustrates me most about 5e: it presents itself as a tactical combat system, but in reality, it isn’t.

 This creates an illusion of depth.
 The sheer number of combat mechanics makes it feel like you’re making important decisions, but in reality, the game is designed to make sure you win.
-The rules don’t exist to provide real challenge, but to fake meaningful choice—to make you believe you fought hard for victory, even if the fight was always going to go your way.
+The rules don’t exist to provide challenge, but to fake meaningful choice—to make you believe you fought hard for victory, even if the fight was always going to go your way.

 Classes, Levels, and Ludonarrative Dissonance